Kelderic/featured-galleries/src/readme.txt

 **Note**: This plugin DOES NOT HANDLE THE FRONTEND HTML CREATION.
 That is left for themes to handle, to allow for maximum flexibility.
 Featured Galleries just handles the backend/admin interface for creating featured galleries and storing them as metadata.
 You will need to integrate this into your theme, or use a theme with prebuilt integration.

-= Instructions to Integrate Into Themes =
+= Quick Start Guide to Integrate Into Themes =

+*For more information, see [GitHub Wiki](https://github.com/Kelderic/featured-galleries/wiki)*.

-I've tried to make this as intuitive as possible Themes can integrate Featured Galleries in the same way they integrate Featured Images.
+I've tried to make this as intuitive as possible.
+Themes can integrate Featured Galleries in the same way they integrate Featured Images.
 Inside any template file where the gallery should appear, the theme will call the [`get_post_gallery_ids()`](https://github.com/Kelderic/featured-galleries/wiki/get_post_gallery_ids) function.
 As long as it is used inside the loop, the function doesn't need any parameters.
 By default, it will return an array of image IDs.

 = Example =